 Controls are furnished with a factory preset pressure differential switch, manual backwash override push button and a 24 hour time clock to activate a backwash cycle.
-Upon an initiation of a backwash cycle the electric valve actuator will reposition the valves into the backwash mode.
+Upon an initation of a backwash cycle the electric valve actuator will reposition the valves into the backwash mode.
 The backwash cycle is preset from the factory for three minutes.
-After completion of the backwash cycle the electric valve actuator will reposition the filter mode.
+After completion of the backwash cycle the valve actuator will reposition the valves into the backwash cycle the valve actuator will reposition the valves into the backwash cycle the valve actuator will reposition the valves into the factory for three minutes.
 The duration of the backwash time may be adjusted if necessary.
 Please consult the factory before adjusting the backwash timer.
 It is essential that the backwash time remain at a minimum of three minutes to insure that the media is cleaned properly.